yakschuss/portfolio_site/app/blog_posts/20160816_too_complicated.md

 Funny how reading two chapters in an insightful book will change how you think about _all_ of the work you do.

-Can you think of other ways to chance misconceptions about ideas/concepts?
+Can you think of other ways to change misconceptions about ideas/concepts?

 I'd love to hear about them!
 Send me a contact form on the homepage.